Macau International Airport: Runway and aprons

-The airport's runway was built on a strip of reclaimed land in the sea, adjacent to Taipa Island, where the main terminal and air traffic control facilities are located, unlike in Hong Kong, where Chek Lap Kok has them all on a reclaimed island.
+The airport's runway was built on a strip of reclaimed land in the sea, adjacent to Taipa Island where the main terminal and air traffic control facilities are located, unlike in Hong Kong, where Chek Lap Kok has them all on a reclaimed island.
 The runway is connected to the apron by two causeways.
 Runway 34 is ILS CAT II equipped.
 Navigational and radio aids are located at either end of the runway.
 Despite its small area, the airport is capable of handling Boeing 747s and Antonov 124s, which forms a vital freight link between local manufacturers and overseas markets.
 Its catering facility can produce up to 10,000 meals per day.

 Other tenants

-Other tenants of the airport are the Macau Customs Service (Independent department under Secretariat for Security of Macau), the Macau Immigration Department/Services (Public Security Police Force of Macau), the Macau Business Aviation Centre, Servair Macau and Menzies Macau.
+Other tenants of the airport are the Macau Customs Service, the Macau Immigration Department/Services (Public Security Police Force of Macau), the Macau Business Aviation Centre, Servair Macau and Menzies Macau.

 Redevelopment

 Since 2016, Macau's government has been developing a master plan for the airport's expansion.
 To be done in three phases, the most visible sections of it broke ground in 2020.